LowieScheirlinckx/MyExpressAPI/readme.md

 # Payment Integration Proof of Concept (Express)

-This project is a Payment Integration Proof of Concept implemented with Express.jsy.
+This project is a Payment Integration Proof of Concept implemented with Express.js.

 ## Getting Started